Herbalife Nutrition (NYSE:HLF) Releases Q3 2021 Earnings Guidance

 Herbalife Nutrition (NYSE:HLF) updated its third quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.000-$1.200 for the period, compared to the Thomson Reuters consensus estimate of $1.170.
 The company issued revenue guidance of $1.42 billion-$1.47 billion, compared to the consensus revenue estimate of $1.56 billion.Herbalife Nutrition also updated its FY 2021 guidance to $4.550-$4.950 EPS.

-In related news, CEO John O. Agwunobi acquired 5,200 shares of the firm’s stock in a transaction that occurred on Thursday, August 5th.
-The shares were purchased at an average price of $48.19 per share, with a total value of $250,588.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO John O. Agwunobi acquired 5,000 shares of the firm’s stock in a transaction that occurred on Friday, September 17th.
-The shares were bought at an average cost of $44.90 per share, for a total transaction of $224,500.00.
+In other Herbalife Nutrition news, CEO John O. Agwunobi bought 5,200 shares of the business’s stock in a transaction that occurred on Thursday, August 5th.
+The shares were purchased at an average cost of $48.19 per share, with a total value of $250,588.00.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO John O. Agwunobi bought 5,000 shares of the business’s stock in a transaction that occurred on Friday, September 17th.
+The shares were acquired at an average cost of $44.90 per share, for a total transaction of $224,500.00.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders have bought 13,625 shares of company stock worth $640,166.
-Company insiders own 1.49% of the company’s stock.
+Insiders bought a total of 13,625 shares of company stock worth $640,166 over the last three months.
+Insiders own 1.49% of the company’s stock.

 Herbalife Nutrition Ltd. is a holding company, which engages in the development and sale of nutrition solutions.
 It operates through the following segments: North America; Mexico; South and Central America; Europe, Middle East, and Africa; Asia pacific; and China.
 The company was founded by Mark Reynolds Hughes in February 1980 and is headquartered in George Town, Cayman Islands.